 LA FINANCERecent and archived news stories on: Banks, Credit Unions, Mortgage Lending, SBA, Stocks/Bonds, Venture Capital, Wealth Management...

-The Los Angeles Business Journal’s index of largest local public companies rose slightly for the week.
+The Los Angeles Business Journal’s index of largest local public companies closed lower for the week.